wehkamp/blaze-simtainer-service/README.md

 ## 5. Developer note

-This project is my graduation project.
-If you have any questions, feedback or suggestions, feel free to contact me!
+This project is a graduation project.
+If you have any questions, feedback or suggestions, feel free to contact us (Harm Weites, Sebastiaan Bekker or Leroy van Dijk)!

+## 8. Icons

+Icons used in this project are from iconfinder.com created by DesignerzBase.